 What is in BS8214:2016?

 BS8214:2016 was first published in 1990.
 It provides guidance on the installation of fire doors, especially the sealing of the gap between fire-rated door frames and the structural openings.
-It also contains information on labeling and marking, fire door terminology, specifying fire doors, doors, and frames, among many other things.
+It also contains information on labelling and marking, fire door terminology, specifying fire doors, doors and frames, among many other things.
 This makes it a great tool to teach people about fire doors!